Team-Neidin/Team-Neidin.github.io/_posts/2021-03-11-national-final-update.md

 ### New Prizes

-* F1 in Schools Ireland National Champions: €3000 + CJJ Motorsport Perpetual Cup + Represent Ireland at World Finals
+* F1 in Schools Ireland National Champions: €3000 and the CJJ Motorsport Perpetual Cup + Represent Ireland at World Finals
     * Overall Second Place: €1250 + Represent Ireland at World Finals
     * Overall Third Place: €750 + Represent Ireland at World Finals
     * International Collaboration Winner: Represent Ireland at World Finals as part of a Collaboration Team
 * In addition, we'll be offering new category awards such as Best Verbal Presentation, Best Engineered Car and many, many more.
 And that's not it!
 We have one more special award to announce* keep your eyes peeled for our new individual award, coming very soon.

 ## New Partnerships